“It’s not about having it all. It’s about having what you value most.”

 For many people (myself included), going AIP doesn’t always increase the food budget.
 That’s because unhealthy food can be pretty expensive, too.
 Prior to developing rheumatoid arthritis, I spent a lot of money on restaurant meals, take-out, coffee shops, snacks, and convenience foods.
 All of that stopped when I went AIP, so my budget stayed the same – I just spent my food dollars more nutritiously.
 There’s also the potential for savings in other areas, like medical expenses as your health begins to improve.

 That said, I definitely have readers who are living in dire financial circumstances.
 You may be disabled, unable to work, and living on public assistance.
 I wrote this article for everyone, but especially for you!
 And I understand that it’s much harder for you.
 Here’s the inspiration for doing the AIP when you are exhausted physically, mentally, emotionally, and financially: The AIP has the potential to improve all of these areas of your life.
 I’ve been honored to meet thousands of people with autoimmune disease through my blog and podcast, and I’ve heard so many testimonials from people who started at rock bottom and reclaimed a beautiful life.
 Some were bedridden when they started this protocol, but they felt they had nothing to lose.
 The improvements didn’t happen overnight, but they did happen, and slowly they got of bed, regained mobility and energy, and were able to become active again.
-This increased not only their wellbeing but their finances as well, because their medical expenses decreased, and they were able to work again.
+For many, this increased not only their wellbeing but their finances as well, because their medical expenses decreased, and they were able to work again.

 I’ve written a series of articles to guide you through the autoimmune protocol, step by step.
 It includes FAQ, mistakes to avoid, book reviews, and more.
 Click here to see the whole list.